xiongyu0523/azure-sphere-bootcamp/README.md

 - Has a Microsoft account
 - Has a Azure account and a free subscription or pay-as-you-go subscription for Lab-3 and Lab-4
 - Has logged in Azure Sphere command line utility by `azsphere login` or `azsphere login --newuser <MS account>` when you're not registered/login before.
+- Device is recovered by `azsphere device recover`
 - Create a Azure Sphere tenant by `azsphere tenant create -n <tenant name>` if there is no tenant in your orgnization.
 - Has selected Azure Sphere tenant by `azsphere tenant select -i <tenant id>`
 - (New device ONLY) Device is claimed to user's tenant by `azsphere device claim`